 Talk with your doctor about the best treatment plan for your child.
 Treatment options include:

-There is no known way to prevent undescended testes.
+There are no current guidelines to prevent undescended testes.

 National Infertility Association